“Lucky” Luciano (1897-1962) was an inmate here in the 1930s, and donated red oak for the pews of this church.

 12,036 square miles

 The Diocese of Ogdensburg, in which the Church of St. Dismas is located, encompasses 12,036 square miles of northern New York to the Canadian border.
 Its 55 active diocesan priests, plus retired and disabled/retired priests, serve a Catholic population of 90,470 at 93 parishes and seven missions.
 The Ogdensburg diocese’s communications director, Darcy Fargo, refers to St. Dismas as an “amazing place.”
-She attended the recent inmate baptisms and confirmations, and spoke to the “five or six” inmates who remained behind to do cleaning in and maintenance work on the church.
+She attended inmate baptisms and confirmations, and spoke to the “five or six” inmates who remained behind to do cleaning in and maintenance work on the church.
 One told her, “It’s the best job in here.”

 She continued, “’Why’s that?’
 I asked.
 ‘Because when you’re in here, you don’t feel like you’re in prison.
 It feels different.’”